 Sacroiliac Joint (SI Joint) Fusion Specialists

-UVNN specializes in minimally invasive, sacroiliac joint fusion surgery for patients in need of care.
+UVNN specializes in minimally invasive, sacroiliac joint fusion surgery as part of its surgical spine care program.
 We focus on alleviating pain and reversing common symptoms associated with SI joint disorder and provide comprehensive care by utilizing the latest technology and surgical techniques.

 UVNN has been named New Hampshire’s Best in Back Surgery and Spinal Fusion by U.S. News & World Report.
 Our surgeons have received perfect scores on patient surveys for patient care and overall experience.

 Sacroiliac joint fusion is a procedure used to stabilize injured or damaged joints.
 The sacroiliac joints are located in the lower back where the spine meets the pelvis.
 These joints are responsible for absorbing the shock of movement between the spine and the pelvis.
 Over time, these joints can become damaged or worn down and cause pain.
 SI joint surgery relieves discomfort in the lower back and buttocks caused by conditions like arthritis or injury.

 SI joint fusion surgery is recommended for people who have chronic pain that has not responded to other treatments.
 If a patient has received non-surgical treatment without improvement, they are a candidate.